jourquin/Nodus/test/README.md

-Tests that temporarily set the global `JDBCUtils` connection must use `@ResourceLock("JDBCUtils")`, restore it to `null`, and close their private database in `@AfterEach`.
+Tests that temporarily set the global `JDBCUtils` connection must use `@ResourceLock("JDBCUtils")`, restore it to `null`, and close their private database in `@AfterEach` or a try-with-resources fixture.
 Concurrency tests must join their workers and shut down executors, using bounded waits rather than sleeps.
 Integration tests use `@Tag("integration")` for selection in JUnit-aware tools; they remain part of the default Ant suite.